MONEDITA Pendant · 5 Minerals media thumbnails

 The MONEDITA design

-The "monedita" (little coin) format reduces the jewel to its essential geometry: the circle.
-The mineral occupies 75% of the visible diameter, framed by a sterling silver bezel that anchors the stone without overshadowing it.
-With a thickness of 3 mm, the piece has presence without weight — the kind of pendant you wear without thinking and that accompanies you without bothering you.
+The MONEDITA format reduces the jewel to its essential geometry: the circle.
+The mineral occupies 75% of the visible diameter, framed by a satin silver bezel that contrasts with the stone's mirror polish.
+At 3 mm thick, the piece has presence without weight.

-Each of the five MONEDITA minerals has a presence in the history of jewelry.
-Amethyst, the gem of bishops and kings in medieval Europe, gives its name to a color.
-Citrine, called "poor man's topaz" before being identified as quartz, shone in Art Deco brooches of the 20th century.
-Moonstone was admired by the Romans for its connection to the goddess Selene — the inner glow that changes with the angle of light.
-Peridot appears in the pectorals of ancient Egyptian pharaohs and in meteorite fragments.
-Almandine garnet has been the gem of travelers and navigators since antiquity.
+Each of the five minerals has a historical presence in jewelry.
+Amethyst, a gem of bishops and kings in medieval Europe, lends its name to a color.
+Citrine shone in 20th-century art deco brooches.
+Moonstone was admired by the Romans for its connection to the goddess Selene.
+Peridot appears in the pectorals of pharaohs from Ancient Egypt.
+Almandine garnet has been the traveler's gem since antiquity.
+In crystal tradition: amethyst (calm), citrine (clarity), moonstone (intuition), peridot (growth), garnet (grounding).

 How to distinguish MONEDITA minerals

-Citrine and amethyst are both quartz — under a loupe, amethyst will show a violet color with possible zoning of a paler tone towards the center; genuine citrine has a warm yellow without the greenish tint of prasiolite quartz.
-Rainbow moonstone is recognized by its adularescence: the bluish or multicolored shimmer that seems to float inside when moved under light.
-Peridot has a characteristic yellowish green, distinct from the bluer emerald.
-Almandine garnet has a dark red, almost blackish in pieces with higher saturation, with an intense vitreous luster and without the characteristic bubbles of colored glass.
+Amethyst shows violet with possible zoning under magnification; genuine citrine has a warm yellow without a greenish hue.
+Rainbow moonstone is recognized by its adularescence: the bluish flash that seems to float when moved under light.
+Peridot has a characteristic yellowish-green; almandine garnet, dark red with an intense vitreous luster.

 Are MONEDITA minerals natural and untreated?